How can we make healthy meals happy ones? Win your kids to healthy foods through their heads as well as their hearts.

-None of us liked it when he decided he just couldn’t eat fried rice with a piece of spinach in it.
+None of us like it when he decides he just can’t eat fried rice with a piece of spinach in it.
+And gags on it.

 While I did not pull a Mommy Dearest, I was admittedly not at my best in that moment.
 Before you pull out your Child Development 101 on me and tell me that I can’t win the food wars, let me just say: Don’t.

 I think there are extremes in every case.
 There are parents who let their kids eat chicken nuggets at every meal and there are parents who are food tyrants.
 I fall somewhere in between.
 We had an off night and that is going to happen to all of us.
 We had a big talk and cuddle about it ten minutes later and all was well.

 Healthy meals are no good if they aren’t (mostly) happy ones.

 I’m also thankful that this is the same kid who has come to the conclusion that he doesn’t really like junk food as much as he once did.
 [Fist pump!]

 He got a bit weepy about it when he said,